mrocklin/thesis/static-scheduling.md

 ### The Problem

 We want to develop high performance numerical algorithms on increasingly heterogeneous systems.
 This is a case of high importance and high development time.
+Can automation do a decent enough job?

 ### Challenges

-Static scheduling is hard
+Static scheduling is hard.

 ### Array Computations are Easier